vekatze/neut/book/src/commands.md

 #=> error: couldn't find a module file (context: /Users/foo/Desktop)
 ```

-More explicitly, only the following subcommands can be used outside a module:
+Only the following subcommands can be used outside a module:

 - `neut create`
 - `neut version`